microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/subspaces.md

 Note that `common/config/rush/.pnpmfile.cjs` is still allowed, and can be used to apply overrides that affect all subspaces in the monorepo.

-## Feature design: Mechanics

 Without subspaces, Rush generates and installs the PNPM workspace in the `common/temp/` folder.
-With subspaces enabled, this will be performed separately in folders such as `common/temp/<subspace-name>`.
+With subspaces enabled, this will be performed separately in folders such as `common/temp/<subspace-name>/`.

 There are two basic modes of operation: